Frobenius Degenerations of Preprojective Algebras: The Dynkin Case

-To define $\opr$, we choose a partial ordering $\leq$ on paths in $P_{k}(B_{n})$.
+To define $\opr$, we choose a partial ordering $\leq$ on paths in $P(B_{n})$.
 This gives rise to a notion of leading term, for any linear combination of paths, denoted $\oplt$.
-Then, for each relation $Rj$ in $\Pi(B_{n})$, define a $k$-linear map $r_{j}$ which is the identity on all monomials except taking the leading term $\oplt(Rj)$ to the strictly smaller term $\oplt(Rj) - Rj$.
+Then, for each relation $Rj$ in $\Pi(B_{n})$, define a $k$-linear map $r_{j}$ which is the identity on all monomials except taking the leading term $\oplt(Rj)$ to the strictly smaller element $\oplt(Rj) - Rj$.
 This map is called a reduction and informally it imposes the relation $Rj$ only in the direction that makes the path smaller with respect to the partial order.

-\begin{rem} For any pair of monomials $A, B \in P_{k}(Q, D_{Q})$, $A Rj B$ is also a relation and hence one defines the reduction $r_{AjB}$ taking $A(\oplt(Rj))B$ to $A(\oplt(Rj)-Rj)B$.
+\begin{rem} For any pair of monomials $A, B \in P(Q, D_{Q})$, $A Rj B$ is also a relation and hence one defines the reduction $r_{AjB}$ taking $A(\oplt(Rj))B$ to $A(\oplt(Rj)-Rj)B$.
 Since $A$ and $B$ will be clear in context, we simplify but abuse notation and write $r_{j}$ for any such reduction. \end{rem}

 One would like to define $\opr$ to be any finite composition of these reductions such that the resulting expression is irreducible, i.e. every reduction acts as the identity.
-The existence of $\opr$ will be clear in our context since each path will have a finite disorder index, which is a natural number measuring the failure of a path to be irreducible and which is made strictly smaller by each reduction, and hence eventually zero.
+The existence of $\opr$ will be clear in our context since each path will have a finite disorder index.
+This index is a natural number measuring the failure of a path to be irreducible and it strictly decreases under reductions, and hence is eventually zero.
 However, $\opr$ is, in general, \emph{not} well-defined, as it depends on the order that the reductions are applied.